 Lyst reveals that sustainable streetwear brands are rising as companies move away from overproduction and overconsumption.
 You’ll now see streetwear companies using various sustainable materials and encouraging repairs.

 For instance, the company’s data insights show a 67% increase in demand for vegan sneakers and ethical skate shoes after Nike revealed their vegan Air Jordan collection.
-Many companies also show their dedication to fair trade practices and giving back to communities.
+Many companies also show dedication to fair trade practices and community service.

-Streetwear largely appeals to a younger audience, especially the Gen Z and millennial communities.
+Streetwear largely appeals to younger audiences, especially Gen Z and millennials.
 For this reason, it’s significant to understand this group’s buying pattern.

 Specifically, with Gen Z shoppers, studies reveal that they are concerned with issues like climate change and income inequality1.
 Rising streetwear labels continue to cater to the expressive nature of this group while ensuring sustainable principles.
 Gone are the days when sustainable fashion only meant a wardrobe favored by muted and minimalist pieces.

 The types of materials that a sustainable company uses often convey its commitment to sustainability.
-Traditionally, streetwear labels used mainly synthetic fabrics like nylon and polyester when making clothes.
-However, the rise of sustainable streetwear brands also indicates using sustainable materials.
+Streetwear labels traditionally used synthetic fabrics like nylon and polyester when making clothes.
+However, the rise of sustainable streetwear brands also indicates the use of sustainable materials.